carlitofluito/dreams/01-dreams.Rmd

 7.44 - Revision and correction – 8.53

-2 hours of work already :-)
+2 hours of work already :-) Now, I can continue with the routine, and do some yoga to fix the contraction of my neck.